Second, only to Bitcoin, the most notable cryptocurrency to watch is Ether (ETH).

 What is the risk of staking Ethereum?

-The main risk at the moment is that your ETH is locked in until the completion of ETH2 in 2022.
+The main risk at the moment is that your ETH is locked in until the completion of ETH2.

 The exact date of completion is not known, and there is always the risk of delays.
 So before you consider staking Ethereum, be prepared for the wait.